Input Devices

 Individual Project

-Hero shot of my board and temperature sensor
+Hero shot of my board and temperature sensor Hero shot of my board and temperature sensor

 References

-Professor Neil's light board
+Professor Neil's light board Professor Neil's light board

 Experimenting with an Arduino

-detail of thermistor and temperature probe together.
+Detail of thermistor and temperature probe together.
+Detail of thermistor and temperature probe together.

 Programming the Attiny with a USBasp

-Programer USBasp on a ATtiny45
+Programmer USBasp on a ATtiny45Programmer USBasp on a ATtiny45

 High res video on Youtube

-Experiment with the board I designed
+Experiment with the Board I Designed

-Hero shot of my board and temperature sensor
+Hero shot of my board and temperature sensor Hero shot of my board and temperature sensor

 Designing the PCB

-The attiny45 datashet here
+Pinout diagram for ATtiny45 The attiny45 datasheet here

-For this assignment I will need 1 analog pin and 2 digital pins.
+For this assignment, I will need 1 analog pin and 2 digital pins.
 The analog pin I will connect the thermistor and the digital pins are for the serial communication.

-The board will have a header for the ISP programmer, 2 headers in the sides so all pins can be used and tested as needed as well as a led just to show there is power coming in.
+The board will have a header for the ISP programmer, 2 headers on the sides so all pins can be used and tested as needed as well as a led just to show there is power coming in.

 Autodesk Eagle is the weapon of choice. but I will be creating the G-code with pcb-gcode addin.